Bulgaria

 Excursion schedule

-2 August, 2025: Stara Zagora (the ancient city of Augusta Traiana).
+July 24 (Saturday) 1-day excursion to Stara Zagora (the ancient city of Augusta Traiana).
 Guided tour of the Regional Museum of History, Roman monuments, and the Museum of Europe's best-preserved Neolithic (5600 BCE) dwellings.
-The excursion is covered by the reimbursement payment.

 Last Day